GayathriNatarajan123/FinalCapstone/README.md

   ![user_report](https://github.com/GayathriNatarajan123/FinalCapstone/assets/125039533/07da4b48-c5a1-42ea-a286-b0713facfd65)

 ## View User and Task Statistics Reports in the Command prompt
+To view the statistics reports of all the users and tasks directly in the command prompt, please follow these steps:
+* Look for the option "ds - Display Statistics" in the command prompt.
+* Enter "ds" to initiate the process of displaying the reports in the command prompt.
+* Once selected, the system will generate and display the statistics reports of users and tasks directly in the command prompt.

 ![display_statistics](https://github.com/GayathriNatarajan123/FinalCapstone/assets/125039533/20ef445a-57f4-4918-9436-d05de17e08a1)

 ## Exit application
 * While in the main menu or at any point within the application, if the user decides to log out, then there is an option "e - Exit"
 * They can typically do so by entering "e" to exit the application.
 The application will start the process of terminating.
 ![exit](https://github.com/GayathriNatarajan123/FinalCapstone/assets/125039533/dd0e78ab-7097-444f-b433-8e47c092d099)